beyse/voxel8/README.md

 * Output to (a series of) .pngs, .xyz, .svx
 * Command line interface

+## Repo Structure
+The original Python code was moved to the subfolder `python`.
+The newly implemented C++ code is located in the subfolder `cpp`.

 ## How to run
 ### Run in command line
 ```